Latvians Online sveic visus Latvijas 103. Valsts svētkos! Saules mūžu Latvijai!

 We invite the following people to complete the survey:

-those of you who live abroad and return migrants who already work remotely or from home (regardless, in which country) OR
+- those of you who live abroad and return migrants who already work remotely or from home (regardless, in which country)

 Are you are in any of these categories?
 We would be grateful if you would be willing to spend approximately 15 minutes of your time to take part in this study.